Skip to content

 Among those 5 people, you will always have someone whose IDE will format the code differently.
 In addition, everybody has their own style of coding and some people do not see the need in writing tests for their newly added functionalities.
 And of course, there is always someone who does not see obvious bugs in their code.

-At the end of the day, the developers commit their code and create a Pull-Request for review.
+At the end of the day, the developers commit to their code and create a Pull-Request for review.
 This is where the fun begins.

 Now, the reviewer has to review hundreds of lines of code even if the author of the Pull-Request only changed a PHPDOC.